-Mendocino Magic Campground is just beyond the waste facility and offers up a 600-acre property for camping, glamping, weddings, reunions and concerts.
-Two small reservoirs offer up swimming and boating including some clothing optional areas and beaches.
+Mendocino Magic Campground is beyond the waste facility and offers up a 600-acre property for camping, glamping, weddings, reunions and concerts.
+Formerly a 600-acre logging camp and then a commercial trout farm, two small reservoirs offer up swimming and boating including some clothing optional areas and beaches.
 Curiously, there was no sign for the campground last time we rode through here, but follow the link below to learn more about camping there and Road 429B is marked as you ride past it to reach the campground on the north side of the road.

 Branscomb Road meets up with the South Fork of the Eel River and sticks with it through Admiral William Standley State Recreation Area.
 The road has been a wide fast two lane so far but narrows a bit to squeeze between two large redwoods as it runs through this small 45-acre stand of old growth redwoods.
 There’s a Y-shaped pull-off for Mud Creek Rd right as the double yellow line ends and the road narrows for a quick flash through the park.
 Somewhat puzzling, there are no facilities, no parking and no hiking trails other than Mud Creek Rd.

 The park is named for Admiral William Standley, who commanded the battleship California from 1926 to 1927 and later the United States battle fleet at San Pedro, Los Angeles, until appointed Chief of Naval Operations by President Franklin D. Roosevelt in 1933.
 After retiring in 1937, Standley was recalled to active duty in 1941 and served as United States ambassador to the Soviet Union from 1942 to 1943.